Lebanese Air Force

 The Lebanese Air Force (LAF) (القوات الجوية اللبنانية) is the aerial warfare branch of the Lebanese Armed Forces.
-The seal of the air force is a roundel with two wings and a Lebanese Cedar tree, surrounded by two laurel leaves on a blue background.

 History

 The Lebanese Air Force were established in 1949 under the command of then-Lieutenant Colonel Emile Boustany, who later became commander of the army.
 Soon after its establishment, a number of aircraft were donated by the British, French, and Italian governments.
 Britain donated 4 Percival Prentices and 2 World War II-era Percival Proctors, while Italy donated 4 Savoia-Marchetti SM.79 bombers which were mainly used for transportation.

 In 1953, jet fighters were introduced when 16 de Havilland Vampire jets were received.
 The first Hawker Hunters arrived in 1959 and were followed by additional fighters through 1977.
 In 1968, 12 Mirage IIIELs were delivered from France but were grounded in the late 1970s due to lack of funds.
 In 2000, the grounded Mirages were sold to Pakistan.

 In 2018, the United States government delivered six Embraer EMB 314 Super Tucano to the Lebanese Air Force.

 In the absence of advanced fighter aircraft, the air force currently relies on a helicopter force, a squadron of Embraer EMB 314 Super Tucano, and three Cessna AC 208s for the reconnaissance and ground attack roles.

 In October 2018, MD Helicopters confirmed receipt of a delivery order of six MD 530F+ for Lebanese air force with estimated delivery scheduled for the fourth quarter of 2020.